-Non-native birds like house sparrows, European starlings and pigeons usually nest in, on and around houses.
+Non-native birds like house sparrows, European starlings, and pigeons usually nest in, on, and around houses.
 These birds can be a nuisance, leading to nests that block everything from your home’s dryer ducts to the gutters.
 Their droppings are corrosive and can damage buildings.
-Other non-native species such as Muscovy ducks are commonly found around waterways.
-These ducks reproduce quickly, and their droppings will deface and cause significant damage to community property.
+Other non-native species, such as Muscovy ducks and Egyptian geese, are commonly found around waterways.
+These waterfowl reproduce quickly, and their droppings will deface and cause significant damage to community property.
 Bird infestations can also transmit parasites and diseases.

 Common Bird Appearances